 How to make a floral beauty balm

-Step 4: Cool down phase A & add phase B
+Step 4: Cool down the mixture and add your extracts

 .How to make a floral beauty balm